Brunello Cucinelli

 Brunello Cucinelli (/it/; born 3 September 1953 in Castel Rigone) is an Italian luxury creative director and the executive chairman of his eponymous made in Italy brand, Brunello Cucinelli.
 He has been described as a "philosopher-designer".

 Early life and education

-Cucinelli grew up in a rural agricultural community outside of Perugia.
+Cucinelli grew up on a farm outside of Perugia.
 His childhood home had no electricity or running water.

 Cucinelli dropped out of engineering school at age 24, choosing instead to read philosophical texts on his own.

 Career

 Cucinelli's first product was cashmere wool sweaters in bright colors.
 In 1977 he started making dyed cashmere in a small workshop.
-He founded Brunello Cucinelli SpA in 1978 with the Italian lira equivalent of about $550; after the initial public offering of Brunello Cucinelli SpA his personal net worth exceeded $1 billion.
+He founded Brunello Cucinelli SpA in 1978 with the Italian lira equivalent of about $550.
+To drum up interest and demand for the nascent business, he paid some to pretend to be menswear buyers overwhelming his booth at menswear trade shows with orders for his products, creating an image of an already flourishing business.

+After the initial public offering of Brunello Cucinelli SpA his personal net worth exceeded $1 billion.

 In June 2025, due to the ownership of 50.05% of the shares of his namesake company, Cucinelli had a personal net worth of approximately $4.4 billion.